 Síl's mouth opened, black eyes empty.

 Ky had never spoken to her in such a way.

 Straightening, Ky smoothed her palms across her bedraggled skirts and leveled a glare at her sister.

 "I will not be coming with you," she announced, surprised by the strength of her own voice.
 "You will never lay your eyes upon the man who holds my heart.
 And I will never return to my people, for they are my people no longer.
 Submit yourself to their rituals, if you wish—I care not—but as for me, I will look to the south, and walk until my feet fall off or I find some magic that can free me from my past."

-Lifting her chin, Ky turned away and dashed through the muddy brambles, thorns snagging her ankles and snatching a few threads from the hem of her dress.
+Lifting her chin, Ky turned away and stumbled through the muddy brambles, thorns snatching at the hem of her dress.
 A cold hiss misted her neck, and before she could twist around a pair of arms encircled her.

-Ky's limbs weakened, and her thoughts were drowned by that beautiful voice.
+Ky's limbs weakened as her thoughts were drowned by a chorus of whispering magic.

 "You know how this ends."

 Síl spun her around, moonlight and gleeful expectation shimmering in her eyes.
 Ky clenched her fists and pressed her lips together, scarcely breathing.
 The expectation flickered and died, replaced by a flash of terrible rage.